 - Add and compare interesting requests from the HTTP and Websocket tabs to compare with other metrics

 - Add the load generator CPU and Memory consumption metrics to ensure they are not saturated (metrics are only available for tests run in the cloud)

 - Add checks that have failures

 - Add metrics for endpoints that you have specific SLAs/SLOs on

-The above list is not meant to be all inclusive, rather a starting point in helping you dig into performance related issues so you can identify them.
+The above list is meant as a starting point in helping you identify performance related issues.